noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 > > Table 7.
 Sub-assembly availability of the PV systems (in %).

-In the time period 2015-2016 the average availability factor of the inverter was $92.44\%$.
+In the time period 2015-2016 the average availability of all inverters was $92.44\%$.
 This correlates strongly with the findings of the previously mentioned study.

 > [!PDF|yellow] [[ReliabilityPredictionForSolar.pdf#page=6&selection=19,0,19,52&color=yellow|ReliabilityPredictionForSolar, p.76]]